5 from 4 votes

 Why you’ll love this recipe

-Simple to make – This butter comes together in less than 5 minutes.
-You can whip it up whilst letting your steak rest.
+• Simple to make: The cowboy butter dipping sauce comes together in less than 5 minutes, so you can whip it up whilst letting your steak rest.
 Flavor and efficiency – a winning combo!

-Use this delicious dipping sauce with one of these recipes; Air Fryer Shrimp, Air Fryer Steak Bites or Slow Cooker Gammon Joint,
+Use this dipping sauce with one of these recipes: Air Fryer Shrimp, Air Fryer Steak Bites or Slow Cooker Gammon Joint.

 Ingredients